nikolasburk/support-challenges-ryan/challenge-3/README.md

 }
 ```

 7. As the last step, you can create a migration using `npx prisma2 lift save --name 'removed_name'` and then apply the migration using `npx prisma2 lift up`.
-As a final command, run `npx prisma2 generate` for PhotonJS to recognize your latest schema.
+As a final command, run `npx prisma2 generate` for Photon to generate types for your latest schema.

 I hope this solves your query.
-Do let me know if you face any other issues!
+Do let me know if you face any other issues.